stap(1) — Linux manual page

 --runtime=MODE

-(default), dyninst and bpf.
-See ALTERNATE RUNTIMES below
+fault), dyninst and bpf.
+See ALTERNATE RUNTIMES below for

 --dyninst